 Since sparse sample reconstruction can be readily achieved with localization techniques, we next evaluated our model on a highly dense sample containing overlapping quantum dots.
 While localization-based approaches perform well for sparse samples, they fail in dense regions where multiple objects overlap.
 By contrast, our model processes the intensity image directly and provides high-resolution reconstructions even in such challenging conditions, see Fig.~\ref{fig:5_2}.
 In order to find out the ground truth (for a part of the sample) and evaluate the resolution enhancement, we utilized the blinking of a single quantum dot.
-Panels \textbf{a} and \textbf{b} of Fig.~\ref{fig:5_2} show the same sample at two different time points.
-These images reveal a structural change in the lower region of the field of view that suggests blinking of an emitting quantum dot.
+It is important to stress that quantum dots elaborated for quantum technologies are stable sources, as their blinking would have a detrimental effect when used in quantum technology applications.
+Therefore, one cannot rely on their temporal fluctuations to improve image resolution.
+However, during our measurements, we observed two distinct emitters that featured apparent blinking.
+Panels \textbf{a} and \textbf{b} of Fig.~\ref{fig:5_2} show the same sample at two different time points, similarly to \textbf{c} and \textbf{d} depicting another region at other time points.
+Starting with the first two panels, these images reveal a structural change in the lower region of the field of view that suggests blinking of an emitting quantum dot.
 We reconstructed and compared these two frames, focusing on a pair of quantum dots marked in red in Fig.~\ref{fig:5_2} \textbf{a}.
 As shown in the insets, one quantum dot completely disappeared between frames (\textbf{I}), while the other remains virtually unchanged (\textbf{II}), along with the rest of the image.